-- a) put your name in or on all your gear - b) wear light colored clothing in addition to the white band shirt for rehearsal - c) wear athletic shoes and socks no sandals, bare feet , high-tops, or other inappropriate footwear (i.e. converse , slip-on shoes, etc.) - d) bring camelbacks, hats, and sunscreen to the practice field, and along with sunglasses that won't obstruct your peripheral vision
+- a) Put your name in or on all your gear - b) Wear light colored clothing in addition to the white band shirt for rehearsal - c) Wear athletic shoes and socks no sandals, bare feet, high-tops, or other inappropriate footwear (i.e. converse, slip-on shoes, etc.) - d) Bring water jug, hats, and sunscreen to the practice field, and along with sunglasses that won't obstruct your peripheral vision